nareshtiwari/MovieBrowser/README.md

 # MovieBrowser
-Movie browser is used for search most popular movies and highest rating movie used MVC Design Pattern
+Movie browser is used for search most popular movies and highest rating movie. it is an iOS application.

+Used MVC Design Pattern
 Language Swift 5.0